Lisboa Card: Combination Ticket

 • Manuel de Arriaga: The first elected President of Portugal.

-You can pick the Lisboa Card up from any of the following easy to find location:
+You can pick up your Lisboa Card up from any of the below easy to find locations:

 • Lisbon Airport – Arrival Hall: Alameda das Comunidades Portuguesas, 1700-008 Lisboa, (07:00 - 22:00)